DefaultValue/dockerizer_for_php/Readme.md

 ## Images testing before release ##

-The command `test:dockerfiles` and the option `--dockerfile` (`-d`) in other commands are used to install Magento with Sample Data using the local Dockerfiles from the [Docker infrastructure](https://github.com/DefaultValue/docker_infrastructure) project.
+The command `test:dockerfiles` and the option `--execution-environment` (`-e`) in other commands are used to install Magento with Sample Data using the local Dockerfiles from the [Docker infrastructure](https://github.com/DefaultValue/docker_infrastructure) project.
 This option MUST NOT be used while installing Magento - use custom Dockerfiles based on the prebuild images as described [above](https://github.com/DefaultValue/dockerizer_for_php#using-a-custom-dockerfile).